Sometimes in life, you make a move that is uncharacteristic but required.

-Have you ever dealt with a head-scratching, complicated problem and you weren’t sure how to solve it?
-I have. . ..
-Here are my story and seven steps to solving unsolvable problems – if you’ll follow them, you’ll gain credibility and increase your influence. . ..
+Have you ever dealt with a head-scratching, complicated problem, and you weren’t sure how to solve it?
+I have… Here are my story and seven steps to solving unsolvable problems – if you follow them, you’ll gain credibility and increase your influence…

 The anticipated announcement was made: The large beverage company I worked for agreed to purchase two competitive beverage companies.
 The incoming water and juice brands were fantastic and complementary acquisitions to our existing portfolio.

 However, the acquisitions came with complications and created internal competition.
-Each acquired company had its own sales team and making their plan.
-My role was similar with a focus on my company’s legacy brands.
+Each acquired company had its own sales team and developed its business plan.
+My role was similar, focusing on my company’s legacy brands.

 Execution of all the legacy brands began to slip, and total sales stagnated.
-I discovered that the newly acquired business only contributed 10% of the total bottler’s revenue contribution — all of the legacy brands I represented contributed 90%.
-I determined that our problem boiled down to focus; if we didn’t re-calibrate our focus on the 90%, we wouldn’t make the plan.
+I discovered that the newly acquired companies only contributed 10% of the bottler’s total revenue; all of the legacy brands I represented contributed 90%.
+I determined that our problem boiled down to focus; we wouldn’t make our collective business plan if we didn’t re-calibrate our focus on the 90%.
 At the same time, we needed the newly acquired brands to flourish.

 I prayed to God and asked for wisdom to meet the challenge and identify a game-changing solution.

 I remember watching my all-time favorite movie, the 1959 Academy Award-winning Ben-Hur.
-There’s a scene when the movie’s main character, Judah Ben-Hur was observing a chariot race practice.
+There’s a scene when the movie’s main character, Judah Ben-Hur, observed a chariot race practice.
 The chariot was pulled by a team of four strong and fast horses.
 However, the chariot driver lost control of the horses as the team ran wildly down the track.
 Just before the chariot approached a curve, Ben-Hur commented that the chariot would never make the turn.

-And he was right . . ..
-The horses ran straight through the turn and off the track.
+And he was right… The horses ran straight through the turn and off the track.
 When asked how he knew that the chariot would run off course, Ben-Hur told the owner he raced in the Roman circus.
-Based on his experience, he observed that the horses were strong and fast, but they weren’t positioned to leverage their individual strengths.
+Based on his experience, he observed that the horses were strong and fast.
+Still, they weren’t positioned to leverage their individual strengths.
 They were running as individuals, not as one.
 Ben-Hur rearranged the horses with the slower, more steady horse on the inside to anchor the team during turns and the fastest horse on the outside.
 The owner said, “Show me.”
-To the owner’s amazement, Ben-Hur raced the chariot around the track in record time without incident.
+Ben-Hur raced the chariot around the track in record time without incident to the owner’s amazement.